UNDER CONSTRUCTION

 He explained that right after the Civil War, some businessmen built a row of luxury homes along the eastern ridge of the Hilltop (Sullivant's Hill) for the panoramic view of Columbus, which was unhindered back then.

-I cannot recall if he told me, or I imagined, that these homes were on Lucas Ridge Road."
+I was not writing down this legend story back then, but I think he said these mansions were on "Lucas Ridge Road," but I might have imagined that name.
 In 1798, Lucas Sullivant became the original (American) owner of Sullivant's Hill.
-He founded Franklinton in 1797, and his descendants still owned some of both areas at this time.
+He founded Franklinton in 1797, and his descendants still owned some of both areas.

 1867 - 1870 The Crazy Years!